 If a privately owned hedge or shrub bed is affecting footpaths or the highway it can be reported to Cumbria County Council on 0300 303 2992.
 Cumbria County Council are also responsible for cutting most hedges on road verges.

 Our contractors cut some of the verges in towns.
 Cumbria County Council arrange all cutting in rural areas.
-The Highways Agency cut nearly all the Trunk Road grass verges and some verges are maintained by Parish Councils or Residents Groups.
+The Highways Agency cut nearly all the Trunk Road grass verges and some verges are maintained by Parish Councils or community groups.

 Cutting is carried out for safety not appearance and some areas are left uncut or only cut once a year to encourage wild flowers.